tomsWebConsulting/twcsl/v7.1/Page/Store/Store Page Tags Text Add/README.md

 * Options

-  * Store Page Specific
+  * Page Specific

-    * This option will be the one most will want to use if you have only a single store page you want to have this effect.
+    * Use this option if you have only a single page you want to have this effect.

     * Add code from file **[store page tags text add.html][6]** to Store Settings > Advanced > Page Header Code Injection for the store page.
-      Please see [Per-page code injection][7].
-Read the code for any instructions within.
+      Refer to [Per-page code injection][7] for details.

   * Site-wide

-    * This option is the one you want to use if you have multiple store pages where you want to have this effect.
+    * Use this option if you have multiple pages where you want to have this effect.

     * Add code from file **[store page tags text add.html][6]** to Website > Pages > Website Tools > Code Injection > FOOTER.
-Please see [Add code to code injection][8].
-Read the code for any instructions within.
+Refer to [Add code to code injection][8] for details.

+* Read the code for any instructions within.

 ## How To Use

-Lets say you have site that sells products.
+Lets say your site sells products.
 You want to display tags on each product that show the value alignments of those products so your customers can choose the products that best align with their own values.
 For example, women owned, carbon neutral, plastic free, and etc. Of course value alignments isn't the only use of these tags.
 You can use them for anything of which you can think.

 Edit the product and add the following tags. **twc-sptta Women Owned ld**, **twc-sptta Carbon Neutral ld**, and **twc-sptta Plastic Free ld**.
 The